The Best Healthy Cookbooks: My Tried and True Favorites for a Holistic Approach to Nutrition

 2. The simplicious book

-Sarah Wilson is behind ‘I Quit Sugar’ and .
+Sarah Wilson is behind ‘I Quit Sugar’ and Simplicious.
 I love her recipe book because it encourages using leftovers and minimizing waste, which I am a big fan of.

 I like that she shares practical tips on preserving, freezing, and bulk cooking.
 I highly recommend the simplicious book as the perfect accompaniment to a low-sugar diet and going back to basics with real, delicious food.

 Sarah now has four “I Quit Sugar” books.
-Three of them have over 300 recipes, and her has over 100 recipes.
+Three of them have over 300 recipes, and her 8-week detox program and cookbook has over 100 recipes.

 3. The best healthy cookbook for seasonal dishes

-is one of my long-time favorite healthy cookbooks.
+Ripe Recipes is one of my long-time favorite healthy cookbooks.
 Is it the best healthy cookbook?
-Well, compared to all the others I am listing, I would say that the sweet recipes in this book aren’t as healthy as they are generally made with refined sugar.
+Well, compared to the others I am listing, I would say the sweet recipes in this book aren’t as healthy, as they are generally made with refined sugar.

 I haven’t made any sweet treats in this book, but I am sure they would be delicious.
 Perhaps you could try substituting some of the sugar for a less refined option.

 I haven’t needed to use their sweet recipes because I’ve had all these other great raw baking recipes.
-However, what I love about the Ripe Recipes cookbook is that it’s a seasonal cookbook.
-There are sections for summer, autumn, winter, and spring, which reflect the produce that typically grows well during those seasons (well, at least in New Zealand anyway).
+However, what I love about the Ripe Recipes cookbook is that it’s seasonal.
+There are sections for summer, autumn, winter, and spring that reflect the produce that typically grows well during those seasons (well, at least in New Zealand, anyway).
 I am a huge fan of seasonal cookbooks because they help me on my quest to choose fresh, local produce.

 An amazing cookbook for big salads to feed lots of people

 The highlight of this seasonal cookbook for me is the salad recipes.
-Ripe Deli is a cafe located in Auckland, New Zealand, and its recipes genuinely reflect an upper-end cafe.
-The flavors are incredible, and the recipes produce huge dishes that impress the most avid chefs.
+Ripe Deli is a cafe in Auckland, New Zealand, and its recipes genuinely reflect those of an upper-end cafe.
+The flavors are incredible, and the recipes produce huge dishes that impress even the most avid chefs.

-Warning: don’t buy this cookbook unless you love cooking.
+Warning: Don’t buy this cookbook unless you love cooking.
 The recipes are not fast ones; they require plenty of love!
-I love making one of their salads and taking it to a BBQ because it will help nourish and fill a good number of people.
-They’re not simply leafy green salads but can almost warrant being a meal on their own.
+I love making one of their salads and taking it to a BBQ because it will nourish a good number of people.
+They’re not simply leafy green salads but can almost warrant being a meal in their own right.
 This is definitely a top seasonal cookbook, and the recipes will certainly impress your friends!

 4. Nourishing Traditions Cookbook

-As a committed vegetarian, I wasn’t sure whether the would be a good choice for me.
+As a committed vegetarian, I wasn’t sure whether the Nourishing Traditions Cookbook would be a good choice for me.
 It’s based on Weston A. Price’s philosophy, which can be quite meat-centered.
 However, I was pleasantly surprised that the book contained a wide range of vegetarian dishes.

 Note that if you are entirely vegan, you probably won’t want to buy this book because most of the dishes use butter and other animal products.
-You could substitute vegan options, but it would probably defeat the nutritional purpose and likely the taste of the meal.
+You could substitute vegan options, but it would probably defeat the nutritional purpose and likely the meal’s taste.

-The Nourishing Traditions cookbook is known as the cookbook that challenges politically correct nutrition and the diet dictocrats.
+The Nourishing Traditions cookbook is known for challenging politically correct nutrition and diet dictocrats.
 Is it the best healthy cookbook?
 Well, that will probably depend on your definition of healthy.
 If you think high-fat foods such as butter are unhealthy, you probably won’t like this book!

 A basic, real food focus for optimal nutrition